-Core renewal is place-based community development rooted in downtown Windsor, encouraging engagement, collaborating with others, and developing resident-led leadership.
-Windsor has all of the ingredients needed for the city to be a good place to grow up and a good place to grow old – for young and old to live vibrant healthy lives; we just need to work together to get there.
+We’re a place-based organization rooted in downtown Windsor, encouraging engagement, collaborating with others, and developing resident-led leadership.
+Windsor has all of the ingredients needed for the city’s young and old to live vibrant healthy lives; we just need to work together to get there.

 For eight years the DWCC has listened to the dreams and insights of neighbours.
 We’ve collaborated with agencies, organizations, and government to start community gardens, community round tables, the Little Things Matter Program, community art projects, healthy kids cooking classes, Spruce Up Bruce, summer movie nights in the parks, and summer drop in sports, gardening, and kids art.
 We’ve partnered with the DWBIA to keep the Downtown Windsor Farmers’ Market right in the heart of our city, and we’ve grown it to be a resident-led initiative that serves the whole city.
 And we’ve received grants from United Way and the Ontario Trillium Foundation for our neighbourhood engagement strategies and our barrier free sports.
-All of these efforts help to renew the core.
+All of these efforts help to renew the core of our city.

 This past summer we had the opportunity to host Mikael Colville-Andersen and the crew of TVO’s Life-Sized City, a documentary series focused on telling the stories of engaged citizens working toward more habitable and healthy cities.
 Our Little Things Matter Program was highlighted in the episode, and our Community Development Coordinator Sarah Cipkar helped the crew see the work of downtown residents.